II. Epidemiology

 - Results in fecal stasis with hardening and enlarging of distal stool, that becomes more difficult to pass

-- Ultimately stretches Rectum, decreases Defecation urge sensation and results in Stool Incontinence
+- Ultimately stretches Rectum, decreases Defecation urge Sensation and results in Stool Incontinence

-VIII.
+IX.
 History: Red flag symptoms suggestive of organic cause

 - See Hirschprung's Disease